 But that is not all.

-Dante has another "Celtic" aspect, which literary critics have ignored.
-If one takes the Divine Comedy in hand, one easily realizes that he was very familiar with the poems of the Breton cycle and was probably a passionate reader of them; certainly the latter were a source of inspiration not of secondary importance for the Comedy.
+Dante has another “Celtic” aspect, which literary critics have ignored.
+If you take the Divine Comedy in your hand, you can easily realize that he was very familiar with the poems of the Breton cycle and was probably an enthusiastic reader of them; certainly the latter were a source of inspiration not of secondary importance for the Comedy.

 One of the most touching episodes, that of Paolo and Francesca, is the reading of the love story of Lancelot and Guinevere.
 “Galeotto was the book and who wrote it”.
 "Galeotto" or Galhaut, is the squire who acts as an accomplice to the adulterous relationship between the queen and the knight.

 Moreover, the entire episode is modeled on the narration of the Arthurian story: Paolo Malatesta had represented his brother Gianciotto in the marriage by proxy with Francesca da Rimini, with a clear parallelism with the story of Lancelot sent by Arthur to take Guinevere from his father's house.